PaulKapschitzki/TradingJournal/README.md

 This is an app to track trades made with a broker of my choice.

 ## Current todo
-- changing navbar to navigate to trade history
-- opening new trade from trade history
+- make trades in trade history table editable, deleteable

 ## Features that I want to implement
 ### Overall